Groupby in Pandas

 Grouping by Index Levels

-Now let’s name the column indexes.
+Now, let’s name the column indexes.

-We have now created the group object by type.
 Let’s want to see the number of global sales by type.

-Let’s want to see summary statistics according to global sales.
+Let’s see summary statistics with global sales.

 Let’s plot the graph.